Commercial MEP Engineering Design Services Across All 50 States

 Construction Documents

-Bidding & Procurement Support
+Bidding & Procurement

-Construction Administration & Commissioning
+CA & Commissioning

 Building Types Requiring Specialized MEP Design

-MEP Codes, Standards & Industry Organizations
+MEP Codes & Industry Organizations

 ASHRAE

-The American Society of Heating, Refrigerating and Air-Conditioning Engineers publishes the standards that govern HVAC design, energy efficiency, and indoor air quality — including ASHRAE 90.1 (energy), 62.1 (ventilation), and 55 (thermal comfort).
+Standards governing HVAC design, energy efficiency, and indoor air quality — including 90.1 (energy), 62.1 (ventilation), 55 (thermal comfort), and 170 (healthcare ventilation).

 ashrae.org →NFPA